 For Non-Spotify Users

-You’re going town to at least get yourself a free Spotify account.
+If you don’t currently use Spotify to teach, not to worry—you can still use these buckets and greatly benefit from them.
+But you’re going to want to at least get yourself a free Spotify account.
 That way, you can still create these large playlist buckets and categorize tracks you enjoy.
 Use the ICA suggestions (both profile playlists and bucket playlists) and “follow” them to add them to your Spotify account.
 Then you can decide if you like the song(s) in that playlist and either duplicate a similar playlist in your preferred streaming music resource (such as Apple Music) or purchase the tracks and add them to your own iTunes library.
 Bucket playlists can be created in any of the popular streaming music sources.

-My best advice?
-Take the plunge and join Spotify!
+However…my best advice?
+Take the plunge and get Spotify premium!

-Now, let’s take a look at thousands of songs divided into 10 different buckets base on bpm and genre!
-As of early 2023, there are about 6,400 songs in these 10 bucket playlists for you to use!
-They are already divided by genre; to further make your selection easier, simply sort each playlist by duration and you can select the specific length song you need, such as songs that are 3.5 to 4 minutes long of 70 to 80 rpm.
+Now, let’s take a look at thousands of songs divided into 10 different buckets based on bpm and genre!
+As of April 2023, there are about 6,700 songs in these 10 bucket playlists for you to use.